jc-nana/pdbGPT/README.md

-# Welcome to streamlit

-This is the app you get when you run `streamlit hello`, extracted as its own app.

-Edit [Hello.py](./Hello.py) to customize this app to your heart's desire. ❤️

-Check it out on [Streamlit Community Cloud](https://st-hello-app.streamlit.app/)
+# PDB GPT

+## File Guide
+- streamlit_app.py: landing page of the app
+- llama_worker.py: logic of the LLM for processing publications related to the PDB id

+To develop/launch this app in your local environment, fork this repo, launch github codespaces.
+Within codespace, run "streamlit run streamlit_app.py" to launch the app.